JonathanCasey/grand_trade_auto/docs/setup.md

 higher one.
 It is not recommended to use both together in one handler.
 This does not impact the `max level` setting at all.

-There is also a `max stdout level` key in the `[special tweaks]` section.
-This can set the maximum level that will be routed to stdout; above which it will be routed to stderr (assuming this still conforms with the logger levels already set for those handlers).
-It requires at least 1 stdout StreamHandler and 1 stderr StreamHandler to be defined, but then will apply this filter to ALL stdout and stderr StreamHandlers.

 The logger provides another logger level of `disabled` to disable a logger -- no code will log to that level.
 The CLI arg override can specify any of these log levels by name, as well as use `all` or `verbose` to be equivalent to `notset`.